tz2524/femr/cohesion-coupling-badsmell.md

 ### DIFF

 In the case of our analysis, high-cohesion classes have attributes.
 And actions in the class share attributes.
 Attributes are shared data.
 While low-cohesion classes don't have attributes, their actions are neither sharing data, nor invoking each other a lot.
 Because those low-cohesion classes' actions are either functional unrelated or not associated.

+## Bad Smell

+### Internal Duplicate

+#### `ResearchService.java`

+This class is flagged with internal duplicate smell because these 3 methods have duplication code with each other:

+- `buildVitalResultSet(List encounters, ResearchFilterItem filters): ResearchResultSetItem`
+- `buildHeightResultSet(List encounters, ResearchFilterItem filters): ResearchResultSetItem`
+- `buildAgeResultSet(List encounters, ResearchFilterItem filters): ResearchResultSetItem`

+I agree that this detected smell is an actual smell.
+The duplicated code can be merged to another methods and place calls for the new method in both places.
+Merging duplicate code simplifies the structure of your code and makes it shorter.

+#### `SearchService.java`

+This class is flagged with internal duplicate smell because these 2 methods have duplication code with each other:

+- `retrievePatientsForSearch(Integer tripId): ServiceResponse`
+- `retrievePatientsFromQueryString(String patientSearchQuery): ServiceResponse`

+I agree that this detected smell is an actual smell.
+The duplicated code can be merged to another methods and place calls for the new method in both places.
+Merging duplicate code simplifies the structure of your code and makes it shorter.